-'Another whack could be fatal' - Perch on Wembley after skull fracture
+'I didn't think I'd play again' - Perch on Wembley after skull fracture

 Now he prepares for his third trip to Wembley, having twice been there with Wigan in 2013-14, for the Community Shield against Manchester United and an FA Cup semi-final against Arsenal.

-This one against Port Vale for a place in League One, however, will be more special.
+This game against Port Vale for a place in League One, however, will be more special.

 "It's the pinnacle for me," Perch said.
 "From thinking about retiring then all of a sudden the team get to Wembley, playing at Wembley in front of my family, the kids and stuff.
 You can't get much better."